peter88213/novelibre/README.md

 - or execute `python novelibre_v4.4.1.pyzw` (Windows), resp. `python3 novelibre_v4.4.1.pyzw` (Linux) on the command line.

 #### Important
-Many web browsers recognize the download as an executable file and offer to open it in a pop-up window.
+Many web browsers recognize the download as an executable file and offer to open it immediately.
 This starts the installation.

 However, depending on the security settings, the browser may